oracle-quickstart/oci-kubernetes-monitoring/README.md

 \** Solution UI experience including Topology and other visualisations are available for customers deploying the solution using methods other than `OCI Logging Analytics Connect Cluster`, only if some additional steps are followed as mentioned in their individual sections.

-\*** Connect cluster support for EKS and clusters other than OKE (paritally automated flow) would be available soon.
+\*** Connect cluster support for EKS and clusters other than OKE (partially automated flow) would be available soon.
 Meanwhile, if you would like to experience the Solution for EKS, use [helm](#helm) or other deployment methods.

 #### OCI Logging Analytics Connect Cluster